 How we will keep in touch with camp families…

-Our campers have a busy day, and snail mail is often off their radar, but we will encourage campers to write home often, and at least once a week, to let you know first hand how their summers are going!
-Campers will have plenty of opportunities to write home, and the famous Appel Farm Mail Ninja will help make it fun!
+Our campers have a busy day, and snail mail is often off their radar, but we will encourage campers to write home often to let you know firsthand how their summers are going!
+Campers will have plenty of opportunities to write home, and our letter writing workshops will help make it fun!